Retrospection and Learnings from Dgraph Labs

 But, it didn’t apply to us.
 Our users still needed conviction about why they should be using a graph database.
 And having operational costs coupled with a steep learning curve to try it out meant they’d instead build a graph on top of some already familiar database or rearchitect to avoid a graph altogether.

 A big part of the learning was around evaluating people.
 In fact, we got that wrong in a very fatal way.

 Lots of parallels have been drawn between Dgraph and RethinkDB.
 My take is that RethinkDB wrapped up slowly due to lack of revenue.
-Dgraph took a hit suddenly due to a critically wrong hire — which made us go from a “things are looking great” to “sorry, you’re out” within a week.
+Dgraph took a hit suddenly due to a critically wrong hire — which made us go from a “things are looking great” to “sorry, you’re out” within a very short period of time.